aardaa-1/DI725-Term-Project/README.md

 ## Main Phase 2 Findings

-In the controlled top 3 benchmark, the "Image Only" and "Image + Text" models achieved very similar test performance.
+In the controlled top 3 benchmark, the "Image + Text" fusion model slightly outperformed the "Image Only" baseline.

-The "Image + Text" model achieved slightly higher test accuracy and weighted F1 score, while the "Image Only" model achieved slightly higher macro F1 score.
-The inference speed comparison showed that adding text increased computational cost.
+The "Image + Text" model achieved higher test accuracy, macro F1 score, and weighted F1 score than the "Image Only" model.
+However, the inference speed comparison showed that adding text increased computational cost.

-Overall, Phase 2 suggests that textual descriptions provide comparable predictive performance, but they do not yet provide a clear improvement over the image only baseline relative to their additional inference cost.
+Overall, Phase 2 suggests that leakage safe textual descriptions can provide a modest predictive improvement in the controlled benchmark, but this improvement should be evaluated together with the additional inference cost.

 ## Experiment Tracking